lpancescu/endymion/README.rst

 * The CentOS project provides gpg-signed SHA256 checksums, but ``endymion`` doesn't try to validate them (this would require downloading each variant of a box)
+* The code only supports Python 2.7, which is the default version on CentOS Linux 7.
+If you need Python 3 support, please checkout the ``python3`` branch.
+I chose to maintain different code bases since future versions of CentOS Linux will very likely use Python 3.x, so it doesn't make sense to add extra complexity to the code.